Control4D: Efficient 4D Portrait Editing with Text: 4D Editing with GaussianPlanes

-where $f$ and $g$ are the geometry and color MLPs in Tensor4D, $a, b$ are the mean and variance of latent features.
-Then, we can simultaneously render a low-resolution RGB image and the distribution maps, denoted as $\mathbf{I}_a$ and $\mathbf{I}_b$, respectively, which capture the mean and variance of latent features.
-By leveraging this distribution map, we then proceed to sample a latent feature map that will be fed into the generator:
+To enable the generative ability of GaussianPlanes and higher rendering resolution, we build a 4D generator by connecting the GaussianPlanes representation with a GAN-based super-resolution module.
+To this end, we first augment each point in the GaussianPlanes with latent features~\cite{chan2022efficient} as additional attributes.
+Here we assume the latent features follow a normal distribution, so in practice we augment the Gaussian attributes with their means $\mathbf{\mu}$ and variances $\mathbf{\sigma}$, thus enabling subsequent sampling.
+We also adopt the same tri-plane decomposition for these latent distribution parameters.
+Then we can render a ``distribution parameter map'' to sample the latent features, which will be fed into a super-resolution module $G$.
+Meanwhile, we also render an RGB image for auxiliary supervision.
+The distribution map consist of a latent mean map and a latent variance map, denoted as $\mathbf{I}_\mathbf{\mu}$ and $\mathbf{I}_\mathbf{\sigma}$, respectively, which capture the mean and variance of latent features.
+By leveraging this distribution map, we then proceed to sample a latent feature map that will be fed into $G$:

-Then, given the rendered RGB images $I_r$ from Tensor4D and latent feature maps $I_l$, we concatenate these two maps and feed them into the generator to synthesize high-resolution images:
+Then, we concatenate the rendered RGB images $I_r$ and the latent feature maps $I_l$ and feed them into the super-resolution module to synthesize high-resolution images:

 As mentioned above, the edited images are temporally inconsistent due to the frame-by-frame editing.
 To avoid the discrete and inconsistent issue of direct supervision, our method learns a more continuous generation space via GAN from these edited images.
-Specifically, the generated images $\mathbf{I}_G$ are considered as fake samples, while the edited images $\mathbf{I}_{ed}$ are regarded as real samples.
+Specifically, the generated images $\mathbf{I}_G$ are considered as fake samples, while the edited images are regarded as real samples.
 The GAN loss can be formulated as follows:

-$D$ is the discriminator and $L_{gp}$ is the Wasserstein GAN gradient penalty loss.
+where $\mathbf{I}_{ed}$ are the edited images generated by diffusion-based editor, $D$ is the discriminator and $L_{gp}$ is the Wasserstein GAN gradient penalty loss~\cite{arjovsky2017wasserstein}.